coryhouse/speaker-starter-kit/README.md

-# Technical Speaker Starter Kit
+# Speaker Starter Kit

-Resources for Technical Speakers
+Resources for Speakers

 ## How do I find out about CFPs? (calls for presenters)
 1. Search open CFPs on [Papercall](https://www.papercall.io/cfps).